Christian courtship

 Christian courtship, also known as Biblical courtship, is the traditional Christian practice of individuals in approaching "the prospect of marriage".
 Preceded by a proposal, courtship traditionally begins after a betrothal and concludes with the celebration of marriage (though in the present-day, courtship may precede the betrothal, which is then followed by the wedding).
-Christian theologian John Piper distinguished courtship from dating, teaching that:
+Christian theologian Scott Croft distinguished courtship from dating, teaching that:

 Andre Marie, a brother of the Slaves of the Immaculate Heart of Mary, discusses that courtship allows a couple to become acquainted with one another, and that physical intimacy is saved only for those in wedlock.
 Christian minister Patricia Bootsma further delineates this distinction, writing that in contrast to the modern conception of dating, in "courtship, time together in groups with family or friends is encouraged, and there is oversight by and accountability to parents or mentors".
 She further states that with courtship, "commitment happens before intimacy".

-Christian courtship remains normative in certain Christian countries such as Guatemala, in which much of the population belongs to the Roman Catholic Church.
+Christian courtship remains normative in certain Christian countries such as Guatemala, in which much of the population belongs to the Roman Catholic Church, as well as communities of Conservative Anabaptism, such as the Apostolic Christian Church.
+Various congregations of Christian denominations hold events, such as singings for young adults, that allow young adults to meet one another.
 In the United States, courtship is seen as a response to secular dating culture in which various Christian communities might find themselves, c.
 1985 to present.
 Motivated by concern for the need of Christian values in contrast to secular dating practices, conservative Christians identified what they saw as key Biblical principles for courtship and romance, and began to disseminate them in the 1980s.

 The practice of traditional Christian courtship among church members belonging to various Christian denominations experienced a revival in the 1980s.
 Keynote speaker and author Dr. S.M.
 Davis developed a unique stand on this philosophy, and his materials have been popular with the homeschool culture since the early 1990s.
 Proponents of courtship say that it is identified by Biblical principles, rather than particular methods or behavioural practices.
 These principles have been summarized in Leave Dating Behind: a Road Map to Marriage by Christina Rogers within the acronym CARE: